krishanudb/bio-squarel/README.md

     3. Start elasticsearch:<br>
         `elasticsearch-7.6.2/bin/elasticsearch`
 3. Go to the search_index_creation folder.

-4. Follow the notebook -- create_entity_index.ipynb to create the elasticsearch indexes for entity labels.
-5. Follow the notebook -- create_relation_index.ipynb to create the elasticsearch indexes for relation labels.
+4. The extracted *.rdf files should be placed in the elasticsearch_indexes folder.
+5. Next, the search index should be created using them:

+    1. For the entity label search index, follow the notebook elasticsearch_indexes/entity_to_elasticsearch_index.ipynb

+    2. For the relation or predicate label search index, follow the notebook elasticsearch_indexes/relation_to_elasticsearch_index.ipynb

 These search indexes can be used for efficiently searching for entities' and predicates' labels using their surface forms.